jwodder/query-issues/README.md

 `update-issues`
 ---------------

-    cargo run [--release] -p update-issues -- <infile> [<outfile>]
+    cargo run [--release] -p update-issues -- [<options>] <owner> ...

 `update-issues` creates or updates a JSON database of open issues, only making requests for issues that have been updated since the database was last updated.

-The program reads a JSON database of repositories and their open issues from `<infile>`; if the given file does not exist, it is treated as an empty database.
-It then performs a paginated batch query to fetch all (public etc.) repositories belonging to a hardcoded set of owners, including getting the number of open issues in each repository.
+If an `-i <path>`/`--infile <path>` option is given on the command line, the program reads a JSON database of repositories and their open issues from `<path>`; otherwise, it starts out with an empty database.
+The program then performs a paginated batch query to fetch all (public etc.) repositories belonging to the owners specified on the command line, including getting the number of open issues in each repository.
 Then, all repositories that have one or more open issues are queried in batches to get paginated lists of their issues ordered by update time.
 For repositories that had open issues when the